BB 12: Sreesanth Makes SHOCKING Revelations; Says Surbhi Held Dipika’s Neck & Srishty’s Hair!

 - Avantipur: The Pilgrim Centre Of Jammu And Kashmir

 A few days ago, the makers of Bigg Boss 12 announced its winner.
 While Dipika Kakar bagged the trophy, Sreesanth was declared the first runner-up.
 Both Dipika and Sree had revealed that they wanted them to reach the top 2, post which whoever wins is fine with them!
 In an interview to Spotboye, Sreesanth revealed the same.
 He said Bigg Boss happened at a very important point of his career.
-He also added that he doesn;t have problem that Dipika won.
+He also added that he doesn't have a problem regarding Dipika's win.

 The cricketer also made a few shocking revelations about the Bigg Boss house.
 It has to be recalled that, Sreesanth and Surbhi didn't get along well.
 He revealed how Surbhi crossed her limit in the house!